Business Compliance10 min read30 April 2026

 Administrative Consequences

-If ACRA strikes off your company while it still has assets or liabilities, restoring it requires a court application -- a process that costs thousands of dollars and takes months.
+A struck-off company cannot operate a bank account, enter contracts, sue or be sued, or own property.
+If ACRA strikes off your company while it still has assets or debts, restoring it requires a court application — a process that costs thousands and drags on for months.

 Common Mistakes SMEs Make